Create-Technology-S4/.github/profile/README.md

 ## Reflection

 This project has been really fun to work on.
 Unlike most project I worked on in the past, the short time given has given me a new way of working in the sense that I had to focus on the stuff that mattered most.
-This project felt like it was more of a hackathon to qucikly get ideas into form.
-I wished I was given more time to work on this as I think I would have been able to polish my example way more and perhaps even intergrate a component to also trigger movement.
+This project felt like it was more of a hackathon to quickly get ideas into form.
+I wished I was given more time to work on this as I think I would have been able to polish my example way more and perhaps even integrate a component to also trigger movement.

 I am happy with the outcome of the project.
 I can now interact with the game using a gyroscope and I think it is really cool.